rits1729/IMDB_CLONE/README.md

 3. *We have used local storage to keep the favourite movie list.
 4. *On clicking on image of any movie you will get many information of it.

+CSS Folder contains all styling file.

+Javascipt code is present in js folder

 # Version : 1.0